Niv-19/Capstone1_Niv/README.md

 ![Sales_per_location](WalmartSaleImages/location.png)

 Out of all the locations under analysis, *40%* of the stores (18 of 45) have their sales below *60%* of the highest sale obtained by store with store ID *14*.
-It was interesting to notice that hightest selling store (store ID: 14) also has highest standard deviation from its average weekly sale.<br/>
+It was interesting to notice that hightest selling store (store ID: 14) also has highest standard deviation from its average weekly sale.
+Sale is not consistent for that store.<br/>

 ---